Bible Study: The Gospel of Luke

 • Google Calendar ICS

-The Flower Committee is planning a spring cleanup of the gardens and plantings around Immanuel and we need your help.
-We will be cleaning up debris from the winter, weeding and cutting back bushes.
+The Flower Committee is planning a spring cleanup up of the gardens and plantings around Immanuel and we need your help.
+We will be cleaning up debris from the winter, weeding and cutting back bushes and spreading mulch.
 No experience necessary.
-Just bring whatever garden tools and gloves you have and join us (we will have extra tools on hand).
+Just bring whatever garden tools you have (gloves, shovels, rakes, etc.) and join us.
+We will have extra tools on hand.
+It is a fun activity and we always provide delicious refreshments as an extra incentive!!
+DATE: Saturday, April 12th, Rain Date, Saturday, April 26th, 9:00 AM to 12:00 noon.
+Please let Judi Gilligan know if you can join us –judith.gilligan@gmail.com

 View Event →